-If you’ve recently started a keto diet and you’re experiencing heart palpitations, you’re not alone.
-Heart palpitations, or increased heart rate, can be a common side effect of transitioning from the carb-heavy standard American diet to a diet that is higher in fat, moderate in protein, and very low in carbs.
+If you’ve recently started a ketogenic diet and you’re experiencing heart palpitations, you’re not alone.
+Heart palpitations, or increased heart rate, can be a common side effect of transitioning from the carb-heavy standard American diet to a diet plan that is higher in fat, moderate in protein, and very low-carb.
 Heart palpitations may sound scary, but if you’re experiencing them due to a keto transition, there are some things you can do to stop them or prevent them altogether.

 What are Heart Palpitations?

 Heart palpitations can feel like a racing heart or fluttering feeling in the heart.
 There are several possible causes of heart palpitations, including stress, intense exercise, caffeine, hormonal conditions, and medications.
-There are also causes that could be of medical concern, so if you are experiencing heart palpitations, it’s important to consult your doctor, even if you think it’s in relation to your keto transition.
+There are also causes that could be of medical concern, especially if you have increased risk factors for cardiovascular disease (including heart disease), such as diabetes, obesity, high cholesterol levels, or high blood pressure.
+A condition called atrial fibrillation can also be a cause.
+So if you are experiencing heart palpitations, it’s important to follow up with your doctor or a cardiologist, even if you think it’s in relation to your keto transition.

 What Causes Heart Palpitations on the Keto Diet?